XiaoruiZhu/blog/_posts/blog/2021-08-12-Five-Step-Rule-of-Implement-Rigorously.md

 date: 2021-08-12 22:33:33
 ---

 I appreciate that Elon laboriously explained one of his great thinking processes that will benefit the researchers and engineers.
-It is from a tour of SpaceX's Starbase facility guided by Elon with Youtuber ["Everyday Astronaut"](https://www.youtube.com/watch?v=t705r8ICkRw).
+The summary of this five-step rule of implement rigorously is from a Youtube video when Elon guides a tour of SpaceX’s Starbase facility with Youtuber ["Everyday Astronaut"](https://www.youtube.com/watch?v=t705r8ICkRw).
 I made minor revises, but most of them came from Elon.

 ## Five-Step Rule of Implement Rigorously